So you survived another year full of projects, tasks. Ready for the next?

 There are many time tracking tools available out there, both for teams and for personal use.
 By tracking your time every day, not only will you make sure to stay on schedule, but you’ll also see clearly what’s taking away all your work hours (and you’ll make the timesheet process less painful).

-Other automation tools like Zapier connect all the services by saving you precious time for repetitive tasks.
+Other automation tools like Zapier connects all the services by saving you precious time for repetitive tasks.